tadashibashi/gbstudio-mod-example/readme.md

 # GB Studio MOD Music Example
 A minimal example that compiles your .mod song file into a playable Game Boy ROM, using the same toolchain as GB Studio 3.

-This incorporates [RichardULZ](https://github.com/RichardULZ)'s excellent modifications to GBT-Player, aka. gbt-rulz, found in this [GB Studio pull request](https://github.com/chrismaltby/gb-studio/pull/505).
+This incorporates [RichardULZ](https://github.com/RichardULZ)'s excellent modifications to GBT Player, aka. gbt-rulz, found in this [GB Studio pull request](https://github.com/chrismaltby/gb-studio/pull/505).
 It adds pitch envelopes, enables wider noise timbres, adds subtle restructuring of pitch slides, and reduces pops.

-For information on composing .mod files for this special version of gbt-rulz, please read the [GB Studio docs](https://www.gbstudio.dev/docs/assets/music/music-gbt), and watch this [tutorial](https://www.youtube.com/watch?v=Qz7z7yWn_5w) by AJ Booker.
+For information on composing .mod files for this special version of GBT Player, please read the [GB Studio docs](https://www.gbstudio.dev/docs/assets/music/music-gbt), and watch this [tutorial](https://www.youtube.com/watch?v=Qz7z7yWn_5w) by AJ Booker.
 Composer Scott Semanski creates some amazing music with this driver, which can be found on his [Twitter](https://twitter.com/ScottSemanski).

 ## Requirements